gregdek/factoryman/NOTES.md

 r.sadd('gameid', 'gameid:key:tag') whenever you set a key/value pair.
 And
 since sets ignore duplicates, no check is needed!

+### Cart type and cart count

+When a cart is empty, it has no type.
+Carts are purchased empty.

+A "cart add" happens in two ways: a "buy" of a commodity when a cart is at [0,0] and a "process" action by an adjacent machine.
+An "add" sets the cart type, if not already set, and increased the cart count.

+A "cart remove" happens in two ways: a "sell" of a commodity when a cart is at [9,9] and a "process" action by an adjacent machine.
+A "remove" decreases the cart count; if the cart count goes to 0, the cart type is unset.

+A cart's capacity, for now, is 99.
+No action may increase the cart count beyond 99.

+### Machine processing

+The machines are the heart of the game; they transform goods into other goods.

+A simple machine has one input param and one output param, and will be built first.
+The input and output params consist of a good type and a number.
+A machine with an input param of "3a" and an output param of "1b" will, every time it processes, take 3 items from an adjacent Type A cart, and place 1 item into an adjacent Type B cart.

+A complex machine may have one or more input params, one or more output params, a processing rate, an error rate, and possibly other parameters, and will be built later.

+The machine attempts to process whenever there's a worker stationed at it.
+It processes only if all of the conditions are met:

+* A worker is present
+* At least one adjacent cart has enough of the input type to process
+* At least one adjacent cart is of the right output type, and has enough remaining capacity to process

+Carts around a machine are searched [for x in -1, 0, 1][for y in -1, 0, 1]
+and the first matching input and output carts are tagged.

+If and only if all the conditions are met, the process is processed:
+* The first input cart found is decremented
+* The first output cart found is incremented

+Since this process is driven as part of the player loop, if an input cart should be the only input cart adjacent to two machines that could process that input, the machine operated by the player with the lower id would have priority.

 ### Full data model
 gameid:cash             Player cash available gameid:lastcmd          Last valid command that triggered game state change